IPFS

 Operation: Vo=27kV,

-For this exercise we do not know the model parameters.
-We will use the trial model parameters recommended in the
+the model parameters.
+We will use the trial model parameters recommended in

-code (See cells P9-V9)
+the code (See cells P9-V9)

-Model: massf=0.073, currf=0.7,
+Model: massf=0.073,

-massfr=0.16, currfr=0.7; our first try.
+currf=0.7, massfr=0.16, currfr=0.7; our first try.

 Configuring: Key in the following: